Jhgomez/StudyNotes/aws/CCP_notes.md

 Instances

 ### Storage Services
-- **S3(Simple Storage Service)** - Object storage, you can think of as an hard drive in the cloud, like a virtual hard drive with '93unlimited'94 capacity/space
+- **S3(Simple Storage Service)** - Object storage, you can think of as an hard drive in the cloud, like a virtual hard drive with "unlimited" capacity/space

 - **S3 Glacier** - similar to S3 but Low cost storage for archiving and long-term backup, is not expensive but tradeoff is it takes a lot of time sometimes to access the files and there is a retrieval cost.